NEW MOTORBOAT SPEED RESTRICTION

 - Minutes of our June 8, 2014 Annual Meeting

-The Lake Waramaug Task Force and the Association have been instrumental in the adoption of a new Connecticut law that will restrict the use of phosphorous in fertilizers.
+- The Lake Waramaug Task Force and the Association have been instrumental in the adoption of a new Connecticut law that restricts the use of phosphorous in fertilizers.

 Lake Waramaug Task Force has posted: